Round 2 is now open for applications.

 Voluntary Action Fund (VAF) manages the Workplace Equality Fund (WEF) on behalf of the Scottish Government.

-The aim of the £500,000 one-year Fund is to support private businesses in reducing employment inequalities, discrimination and barriers in the workplace.
-Grants of between £5,000 and £50,000 are available.
-In exceptional circumstances, applications of up to £100,000 will be considered.
-To be eligible applicants should be a private business or a third sector organisation whose project proposes to work with private business.
+The aim of the £750,000 Fund is to support private businesses in reducing employment inequalities, discrimination and barriers in the workplace.
+The minimum grant amount is £5,000, and the maximum grant available is £50,000.
+To be eligible applicants should be a private business or a third sector organisation with concrete plans to work with private business to reduce employment inequality.

 The funding will support employers in reducing employment inequalities, discrimination and barriers particularly across the arts, culture, leisure, tourism, finance, manufacturing, construction, agriculture and fishing, transport and communication and STEM sectors.